 Despite steel's ubiquity and the constant hunger for more of it, steel stocks have historically been a questionable investment due to the cyclical nature of commodity businesses and the high fixed costs involved in steel production.
 Investors attracted by the growth potential need to navigate the field carefully and focus on top operators with a track record of making money even when conditions sour.

-The paradox for investors during the past century has been that steel is both an essential part of the industrialized world and that the stocks -- due to the cyclical nature of the business and the massive production costs -- have been underwhelming investments.
+The paradox for investors over the past century has been that steel is an essential part of the industrialized world, yet the stocks, due to the cyclical nature of the business and the massive production costs, have been underwhelming investments.
+The risks remain, but today's steelmakers are less tied to economic swings in one region and have found ways to take some of the costs out of the business.

-For investors comfortable with some cyclicality and looking for stocks to make up the foundation of a long-term portfolio, adding some high-quality steel might be a good move.
+The best now generate profits regardless of economic conditions.
+And with first-world infrastructure in desperate need of renewal and emerging economies in growth mode, demand isn't going away.
+For investors comfortable with some cyclicality and seeking stocks to form the foundation of a long-term portfolio, adding some high-quality steel might be a good move.